 - The building footprint is not to exceed 60% of the site area unless stated otherwise in the C1 precinct controls.
-Total built upon area including paths, driveways, tennis courts, swimming pools and all hardstand areas must not exceed 75% on the site area with a minimum of 25% to be deep soil landscaped area unless stated otherwise in the precinct controls. - The proportion of site coverage is to be no greater than that of adjoining properties and C2 surrounding areas. - C3 Building footprints for residential flat buildings, manor houses, multi dwelling housing and multi dwelling housing (terraces) are limited to 40% of the site area unless stated otherwise in the precinct controls. - C4 Existing development patterns, in luding building footprint size and spacing between buildings, are to be retained based on precinct type.
+Total built upon area including paths, driveways, tennis courts, swimming pools and all hardstand areas must not exceed 75% The site area with a minimum of 25% to be deep soil landscaped area unless stated otherwise in the precinct - C2 The proportion of site coverage is to be no greater than that of adjoining properties and surrounding areas. - Building footprints for residential flat buildings, manor houses, multi dwelling housing and C3 multi dwelling housing (terraces) are limited to 40% of the site area unless stated otherwise in the precinct controls. - C4 Existing development patterns, in unding building footprint size and spacing between buildings, are to be retained based on precinct type.
 (Refer to Section C3.4 Precincts).